msalibian/STAT547O/Simple_examples.md

 ![](Simple_examples_files/figure-gfm/show-1.png)<!-- -->

-As discussed in class, S-estimators, can be shown to solve the first-order optimality conditions of an M-estimator of regression, computed using the final scale estimator (the one corresponding to the S-estimator).
+We will discuss in class that S-estimators can be shown to solve the first-order optimality conditions of an M-estimator of regression, computed using the final scale estimator (the one corresponding to the S-estimator).
 Although this result in itself is not useful to compute